steve12345585/SnipeOffice/solenv/maven/README.md

 == Update Versions

-Before publishing new artifacts to Maven Central, `LIBREOFFICE_VERSION` in the `VERSION` file must be updated, e.g. change it from `5.0.0` to `5.1.0`.
+Before publishing new artifacts to Maven Central, `SnipeOffice_VERSION` in the `VERSION` file must be updated, e.g. change it from `5.0.0` to `5.1.0`.

 In addition the version must be updated in a number of pom.xml files.